ShimmyMySherbet/NoNewPlayers/README.md

 ### **/NNPResetBanFrom**

 This plugin works by using Moderation2's player info database, using the first seen field to detect 'new' players.
-This plugin blocks players whose 'first-seen' is before a certain date.
+This plugin blocks players whose 'first-seen' is after a certain date.
 This date defaults to the date you installed the plugin.

 Even if a player is blocked from joining the server by this plugin, their player info is still recorded by Moderation2.
 You can change the 'allow before' date with this command.

-This will effectively 'whitelist' any players who tried to join your server after you installed the this plugin.
+This will effectively 'whitelist' any players who tried to join your server before the set time.

+This can be a useful tool to curb mass usage of alt accounts/server raids, as a form of 'locking down' the server.

 ## Config: